How UW’s Nick Harris blossomed into a meme machine (and one of the nation’s best centers)

 But that’s why we’re here.

-Because, on Sept.
+Because on Sept.
 22 of last year, ESPN posted an eight-second video on Twitter.
-It depicted a seemingly innocuous non-play, in which Arizona State defensive tackle George Lea was called for an utterly unremarkable five-yard penalty.
-The 6-foot-2, 276-pound Sun Devil was drawn offsides by Washington quarterback Jake Browning, who clapped his hands to simulate the snap and prompted Lea to plow prematurely into the Husky center.
+It depicted a seemingly innocuous nonplay in which Arizona State defensive tackle George Lea was called for an utterly unremarkable 5-yard penalty.
+The 6-foot-2, 276-pound Sun Devil was drawn offside by Washington quarterback Jake Browning, who clapped his hands to simulate the snap and prompted Lea to plow prematurely into the Husky center.

 When one play ended, another play began.
-The center assumed the spotlight, backpedaling four yards before suddenly shifting his balance.
+The center assumed the spotlight, backpedaling 4 yards before suddenly shifting his balance.
 His movements were graceful, precise, like a ballet prodigy performing “Swan Lake” in a sold-out amphitheater.
 At the 40-yard line, brimming with bravado, the 302-pound offensive lineman lifted both arms toward the enemy, then shot his pointer fingers forward, ordering the ASU retreat.

 Perhaps, if every referee could mirror his movements, coaches would cease protesting penalties.